 Stone Corral Site

 A 300 foot corral once stood in this area as a trading post and overnight stop.

 This memorial honors the service of Union soldiers during the American Civil War.
 It stands on the northeast corner of Lyons Town Square and was erected in 1918.

 This mural, created by artist Stan Herd, depicts different era of Rice County history.
-The moral can be found on the side of the Heats and Hands building across the street from the Rice County Courthouse in Lyons in a small park area.
+The mural can be found on the side of the Hearts and Hands building across the street from the Rice County Courthouse in Lyons in a small park area.
 The panels depict the Wichita Native Americans, the first farmers in the area, Spanish explorer Francisco Vasquez de Coronado and Father Padilla visiting the area in 1541, the birth of the Santa Fe Trial in 1821, settlers arriving in 1871, and wheat fields and salt mining in the 1950’s.

 Alden Train Depot

 This historic Atchison, Topeka and Santa Fe Depot was built in 1872 in Alden.
 During the 1930’s, it served more than a dozen passengers a day, and continued to serve passengers until 1965.
 It is preserved today as a museum.

 Alden City Hall